 Duque De Caxias Rio De Janeiro, Brazil Travel Guide

-Duque de Caxias, within the Rio de Janeiro the greater city area, shares the broader culinary identity of the state.
+Duque de Caxias, within the Rio de Janeiro metropolitan area, shares the broader culinary identity of the state.
 It also features a strong influence from Northeastern Brazilian cuisine due to significant internal migration.

-This fusion enriches local food offerings with distinct condiments and preparations, creating unique flavors and dishes.
+This fusion enriches local food offerings with distinct spices and preparations, creating unique flavors and dishes.

 Lunch (almoço) is the main meal, typically 12 PM - 3 PM.
 Dinner (jantar) often occurs after 7 PM.